 - Using the drug recreationally

 - Feel anxiety if there are none left in the bottle

 - When attempting to quit taking Ambien, experiencing withdrawal symptoms

 Detoxing from Ambien

 When one has developed an addiction to Ambien it may be helpful to get professional help to show the individual how to break ambient addiction, starting with detox.
-The brain has become accustomed to the daily influx of the drug, so during a medically supervised detox the doctor will likely put the individual on a tapering schedule.
+The brain has become accustomed to the daily influx of the drug, so during a ly supervised detox the doctor will likely put the individual on a tapering schedule.
 By slowly reducing the dosage over a period of days, the individual can safely detox from the Ambien.

-Detox involves experiencing withdrawal symptoms, which can be managed by the medical detox team.
+Detox involves experiencing withdrawal symptoms, which can be managed by the residential detox team.
 People who attempt to detox on their own usually fail to complete the process, as the withdrawal symptoms are difficult to endure without help.
-A trained detox team will offer medical interventions to assist with the symptoms and provide relief.
+A trained detox team will offer interventions to assist with the symptoms and provide relief.
 Ambien withdrawal symptoms include:

 - Panic attacks